jspahrsummers/Microverse/README.md

 ## Requirements

 This project makes use of APIs from the macOS 12 (Monterey) [beta](https://beta.apple.com/sp/betaprogram/).
-ARM and Intel Macs should both work.

 macOS 11 (Big Sur) is unsupported.